aidenrosebush/humanoid-locomotion-rl/README.md

 This was a three-person course project (ECE1508: Reinforcement Learning, Fall 2025, University of Toronto).

-- **Aiden Rosebush** â found and organised the initial PPO, SAC, and TD3 implementations; wrote the majority of the final report.
+- **Aiden Rosebush** found and organised the initial PPO, SAC, and TD3 implementations; wrote the majority of the final report.
-- **John (Chang-Won) Lee** â completed the implementations, added multi-GPU training support, and explored hyperparameter tuning.
+- **John (Chang-Won) Lee** completed the implementations, added multi-GPU training support, and explored hyperparameter tuning.
-- **David Marcovitch** â extended the flat-terrain humanoid environment with bumps, enabling the uneven-terrain robustness test.
+- **David Marcovitch** extended the flat-terrain humanoid environment with bumps, enabling the uneven-terrain robustness test.

 # Installation